semrush/intergalactic/website/docs/get-started-guide/dis-starter-guide/dis-starter-guide.md

 > **TL;DR or main thing**: tables are one of the main components of our product interfaces:

-- Primary tables that contain a lot of different functionality
+- primary tables contain a lot of different functionality;
-- Secondary tables that are used to visualize small sets of data
+- secondary tables are used to visualize small sets of data.

 Because of the large number of use cases and edge states we have separate guidelines for [Table principles](/table-group/table/), [Table controls](/table-group/table-controls/) and [Table states](/table-group/table-states/).
 We highly recommend you give all of them a look.

 @## Resources

-All resources you need to create an interface for the Semrush suite you can find on the [Figma libraries page](/get-started-guide/work-figma/).
+All resources you need to start creating an interface for the Semrush suite you can find on the [Figma libraries page](/get-started-guide/work-figma/).